Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 - Used Pusher as the host real-time API service

 ## DRAWBACKS
-- Cannot be done between users as I have not set up any system to let users from different accounts chat with each other
+- I have not set up any system to let users from different accounts chat with each other
-- Postman's 500 Internal server error is very common
+- Postman's 500 Internal server error is very common and I still have not learned how to overcome it
 - Poor graphical user interface (users cannot change pictures, groupchat names, create groupchats, etc)
 - Quite literally, this build can only send messages lol